d2s/Documentation/about.md

 - [RsyncGUI](/RsyncGUIChangelog) an Apple Sandboxed version of RsyncOSX
 - [RcloneOSX](https://github.com/rsyncOSX/rcloneosx) a GUI for rclone

-All three MacOS applications are compiled with support for macOS 10.11 - 10.14.
+All four MacOS applications are compiled with support for macOS 10.11 - 10.14.

 ### Issues, missing features and enhancements